Multiple departments respond to marsh fire near Tichigan Lake

-TOWN OF WATERFORD — Multiple fire departments responded to a large brush fire near Tichigan Lake in the Town of Waterford Tuesday afternoon.
+TOWN OF WATERFORD — Multiple fire departments responded to a large brush fire near Tichigan Lake ond Tuesday afternoon.

 Smoke could be seen from Highway 83, more than a mile away.